 5.9 You are responsible for the Goods when delivery has taken place.
 The risk in the Goods passes to you when delivery of the Goods is made to you.

 5.10 We reserve the right to deliver your Goods in installments.
 If your Goods are delivered in this way, we will contact you prior to delivery to advise and discuss arrangements in connection with this.

 5.11 Any dates quoted for delivery are approximate only and the time of delivery is not of the essence.
 We will make every effort to deliver Goods ordered on the agreed date but we shall not be liable for any delay in delivery of Goods that is caused by an event outside our control or your failure to provide us with adequate delivery instructions and a suitable location for delivery or any other instructions that are relevant to the supply of the Goods.

 5.12 Delivery will be completed when we deliver the Goods to the address you provided.

 5.13 If you have requested that your Goods need not be signed for, you must provide written instructions as to where to leave them.
 We accept no responsibility for any Goods after leaving them as instructed.

 5.14 If collecting Goods from our premises risk of damage or loss of the Goods shall pass to you at the time of collection.
 Final payment must be received in accordance with the signed project proposal.
-Notwithstanding collection, delivery and passing of the risk of loss, Goods will remain our property until we receive payment in full (in cash or cleared funds) for the Goods and any other services that we have supplied to you in respect of which payment has become due, in which case title to the Goods shall pass at the time of payment of all such sums.
+Notwithstanding collection, delivery and passing of the risk of loss, Goods will remain our property until we receive payment in full (cleared funds) for the Goods and any other services that we have supplied to you in respect of which payment has become due, in which case title to the Goods shall pass at the time of payment of all such sums.

 5.15 Title passes to you and you own the Goods once we have received payment in full, including all applicable delivery and installation charges.